Linzwcs/Simple-New-Bing/README.md

 ## Description

-Simple New Bing is a lightweight version of New Bing that emulates its functionality by aggregating news from various sources on the Internet.
+Simple New Bing is a lightweight version of New Bing that emulates its functionality by aggregating news from various sources on the Internet created for Lab of course Software Architecture of JLU.

+Code Author:

+1. Wang Zhilin / student ID:55211027
+2. Cheng Pengyu / student ID:55211029
+3. Zhu Shifeng / student ID:85210132
+4. Ning Yuanyuan / student ID:55211028

 ## Implemented Features